 British Rowing membership: For races outside Cambridge, British Rowing membership is required, currently priced at £31 per year.

 Transport to races: Whilst the boat club pays for transporting the boats to off Cam races, rowers must pay for themselves.
-This can be extremely costly due to high train ticket prices.
+This can be costly due to high train ticket prices.

-Accommodation: Preterm training weeks are held in Cambridge for a week before the start of Michaelmas and Easter terms.
+Accommodation: Pre-term training weeks are held in Cambridge for a week before the start of Michaelmas and Easter terms.
 Participation for these is high and students are required to pay for their accommodation in Cambridge for this period totalling approximately £200 for the year.

 Aiguebelette Training Camp